gsm0077/stroll_task_1/README.md

 # designs

-This is the data app that will find your future partner.
+This is the dating app that will let you find your future partner.